|

 reducing battery draw

-turning the humidifier off as well as the hose heater you can reduce
+turning the humidifier off, as well as the hose heater, you can reduce

-mode' which turns the humidifier off.
+mode' which turns the humidifier & heater off, reducing the power

 real life